zyang01/zyang01.github.io/_posts/2025-03-17-on-money-and-fiscal-policy.md

 If you are a "believer" who "thinks" I have gone batshit crazy, then please consider whether trust and belief are [transitive](https://en.wikipedia.org/wiki/Transitive_relation){:target="_blank"} and whether you truly believe if you consider me nuts.
 I would also strongly encourage you to take a revision course on the [definition of faith](https://www.biblegateway.com/verse/en/Hebrews%2011%3A1){:target="_blank"} outlined in Hebrews 11.
 We should stop this wishy-washy nonsense, and you are either in or you are out.
 No more foot in both camps bullshit.

+## Edit

+After publishing the original post, I was thinking about the next major policy item - education, which would be an exceptionally tricky area for obvious reasons.
+Then, I had the epiphany that I already had the answer in the original post.
+We need to stop making [the mistake](../on-genesis-3-fall-man/){:target="_blank"} we have been making since Genesis 3, the fall of man, and start putting God first rather than reason and end up with nothing but death.
+Seek Him first, and He will make our paths straight rather than lean on our insufficient understanding and go at it with our half-assed reasoning and comprehension.

+---

+### Proverbs 3:1–8

+Trust in the LORD with All Your Heart

+ [1] My son, do not forget my teaching,
+  &nbsp;&nbsp;&nbsp;&nbsp;but let your heart keep my commandments,
+ [2] for length of days and years of life
+  &nbsp;&nbsp;&nbsp;&nbsp;and peace they will add to you.

+ [3] Let not steadfast love and faithfulness forsake you;
+  &nbsp;&nbsp;&nbsp;&nbsp;bind them around your neck;
+  &nbsp;&nbsp;&nbsp;&nbsp;write them on the tablet of your heart.
+ [4] So you will find favor and good success
+  &nbsp;&nbsp;&nbsp;&nbsp;in the sight of God and man.

+ **[5] Trust in the LORD with all your heart,**
+  &nbsp;&nbsp;&nbsp;&nbsp;**and do not lean on your own understanding.**
+ **[6] In all your ways acknowledge him,**
+  &nbsp;&nbsp;&nbsp;&nbsp;**and he will make straight your paths.**
+ [7] Be not wise in your own eyes;
+  &nbsp;&nbsp;&nbsp;&nbsp;fear the LORD, and turn away from evil.
+ [8] It will be healing to your flesh
+  &nbsp;&nbsp;&nbsp;&nbsp;and refreshment to your bones.
+(ESV)

+---

+I mentioned previously [the first call](../on-holy-spirit-miracles/){:target="_blank"} we had after not speaking for 11 years with my welcoming party lasted 6.5 hours.
+We were arguing about semantic differences in the Bible.
+Boss Man told me to make the argument known to you in this post.
+I was 100% certain God exists, but only 95% about Jesus Christ as my Lord and Saviour in that call.
+My welcoming party was trying to bash me into confessing Jesus Christ as my Lord and Saviour.
+My issue with that?
+Tomato, tomahto.
+I could not comprehend the significance of the name Jesus since it's written and pronounced differently in different languages.
+Why not stick with God when referring to God?
+Two days later, I read Romans 1-4 and felt the truth cutting through my bones into my soul.
+If you have never read Romans 1-4 before, Mr Noisy Gong kept talking about a Dude named Jesus Christ in it, which I later found out was a letter written to the Romans rather than a personal letter written to me by some dude named Roman.
+At that point, I was like "Okay, fine, all in Jesus Christ as my Lord and Saviour."

+Now, if you subscribe to a religion, which I do not, or you have yet to encounter God personally, perhaps due to learning whatever through doctrine written by some historical figures whose names are not on the No. 1 bestseller of humanity, then I would advise you to ask God with your heart to show you who He is.

+A new friend of mine mentioned the following highlighted verse from the Book of Joel yesterday.

+---

+### Joel 2:27–32

+ [27] You shall know that I am in the midst of Israel,
+  and that I am the LORD your God and there is none else.
+ And my people shall never again be put to shame.

+ The LORD Will Pour Out His Spirit

+ **[28] “And it shall come to pass afterward,**
+  &nbsp;&nbsp;&nbsp;&nbsp;**that I will pour out my Spirit on all flesh;**
+ **your sons and your daughters shall prophesy,**
+  &nbsp;&nbsp;&nbsp;&nbsp;**your old men shall dream dreams,**
+  &nbsp;&nbsp;&nbsp;&nbsp;**and your young men shall see visions.**
+ [29] Even on the male and female servants
+  &nbsp;&nbsp;&nbsp;&nbsp;in those days I will pour out my Spirit.

+ [30] “And I will show wonders in the heavens and on the earth, blood and fire and columns of smoke.
+[31] The sun shall be turned to darkness, and the moon to blood, before the great and awesome day of the LORD comes.
+[32] And it shall come to pass that everyone who calls on the name of the LORD shall be saved.
+For in Mount Zion and in Jerusalem there shall be those who escape, as the LORD has said, and among the survivors shall be those whom the LORD calls.
+(ESV)

+---

+According to my half-assed ChatGPT research, Joel is one of the twelve minor prophets like Jonah, but Joel is not lucky enough to be included in an Abrahamic religion like Jonah.
+However, Isaiah and Ezekiel are both recognised in all Abrahamic religions, which I do not subscribe to.
+So here you go.

+---

+### Isaiah 44:1–8

+Israel the LORD’s Chosen

+ [1] “But now hear, O Jacob my servant,
+  &nbsp;&nbsp;&nbsp;&nbsp;Israel whom I have chosen!
+ [2] Thus says the LORD who made you,
+  &nbsp;&nbsp;&nbsp;&nbsp;who formed you from the womb and will help you:
+ Fear not, O Jacob my servant,
+  &nbsp;&nbsp;&nbsp;&nbsp;Jeshurun whom I have chosen.
+ [3] For I will pour water on the thirsty land,
+  &nbsp;&nbsp;&nbsp;&nbsp;and streams on the dry ground;
+ **I will pour my Spirit upon your offspring,**
+  &nbsp;&nbsp;&nbsp;&nbsp;and my blessing on your descendants.
+ [4] They shall spring up among the grass
+  &nbsp;&nbsp;&nbsp;&nbsp;like willows by flowing streams.
+ [5] This one will say, ‘I am the LORD’s,’
+  &nbsp;&nbsp;&nbsp;&nbsp;another will call on the name of Jacob,
+ and another will write on his hand, ‘The LORD’s,’
+  &nbsp;&nbsp;&nbsp;&nbsp;and name himself by the name of Israel.”

+ Besides Me There Is No God

+ [6] Thus says the LORD, the King of Israel
+  &nbsp;&nbsp;&nbsp;&nbsp;and his Redeemer, the LORD of hosts:
+ “I am the first and I am the last;
+  &nbsp;&nbsp;&nbsp;&nbsp;besides me there is no god.
+ [7] Who is like me?
+Let him proclaim it.
+  &nbsp;&nbsp;&nbsp;&nbsp;Let him declare and set it before me,
+ since I appointed an ancient people.
+  &nbsp;&nbsp;&nbsp;&nbsp;Let them declare what is to come, and what will happen.
+ [8] Fear not, nor be afraid;
+  &nbsp;&nbsp;&nbsp;&nbsp;have I not told you from of old and declared it?
+  &nbsp;&nbsp;&nbsp;&nbsp;And you are my witnesses!
+ Is there a God besides me?
+  &nbsp;&nbsp;&nbsp;&nbsp;There is no Rock; I know not any.”
+(ESV)

+### Ezekiel 39:25–29

+The LORD Will Restore Israel

+[25] “Therefore thus says the Lord GOD: Now I will restore the fortunes of Jacob and have mercy on the whole house of Israel, and I will be jealous for my holy name.
+[26] They shall forget their shame and all the treachery they have practiced against me, when they dwell securely in their land with none to make them afraid, [27] when I have brought them back from the peoples and gathered them from their enemies’ lands, and through them have vindicated my holiness in the sight of many nations.
+[28] Then they shall know that I am the LORD their God, because I sent them into exile among the nations and then assembled them into their own land.
+I will leave none of them remaining among the nations anymore. **[29] And I will not hide my face anymore from them, when I pour out my Spirit upon the house of Israel, declares the Lord GOD.”** (ESV)

+---

+## Challenge

+I inquired about Him once in the first 27 years of my life, and He showed up five weeks later.
+Do you dare to have a go?
+I dare you, bitch.

 ---

 ## Matthew 6:25–34